 In short, teaching people that this is “where food comes from” a destructive fantasy and, frankly, feels like beef-industry propaganda.
 If you think that sounds harsh, consider this: If you were a lobbyist for factory farmers, wouldn’t you do whatever it took to put a picturesque and “certified humane” farm like Shelburne Farms in charge of educating kids and teachers nationwide about “where beef comes from”?
 Me too.

-As a side note, the Market Garden at Shelburne Farms grows produce that is all organic.
+As a side note, the Market Garden at Shelburne Farms grows produce (fruit and veggies) that is all organic.
 They do not use GMO seeds, herbicides or pesticides.
 Organic farming is the only eco-friendly and sustainable way to farm produce, and you can taste the nutritious goodness with every bite.

 The “Happy Cows” at Shelburne Farms and Elsewhere